EXPERIENCE FLATHEAD LAKE IN THE SUMMER: DRAGONS ON THE WATER, ENTERTAINMENT AND BEAUTY ALL AROUND.

 For decades, locals have reported sightings of a mysterious creature that emerges from the deep of Flathead Lake.
 They say it resembles a giant eel, 20 to 40 feet long, dark in color.
 Biologists suggest maybe it’s an exceptionally large sturgeon, perhaps made bigger by the eyes of beholders — who, unfortunately, have yet to capture a photograph of the Flathead Lake Monster.

 Lately, the monster has been joined by a much more colorful and well-documented school of creatures.
-These long, thin dragons with snarling faces and curling tails appear during July and August near the north end of Flathead Lake, skimming across the surface at remarkable speed, propelled by the paddles of 20 humans and urged on by the booming beat of a drum.
+These long, thin dragons with snarling faces and curling tails appear during the summer months near the north end of Flathead Lake, skimming across the surface at remarkable speed, propelled by the paddles of 20 humans and urged on by the booming beat of a drum.

 PRACTICE MAKES BETTER